 Forgetting about search volumes every now and then can be liberating.

 It means you prioritize instinct and your audience’s intent.

 You look for ideas in novel places.

 And, in doing so, you can create some super valuable, unique, and tailored content.

 High-volume searches are usually short – one, two, maybe three words long – if that.

 We usually optimize around a high-volume keyword and maybe a handful of secondary ones.

 Optimizing this way has worked well in the past, since search engines haven’t had the power to understand more specific questions and intent.

-But we all know that’s changing, with advancements in Google EAT, NLP, BERT, MUM and all these other self-learning, acronymous algorithms.
+But we all know that’s changing, with advancements in AI, ChatGPT, Google EAT, NLP, BERT, MUM and all these other self-learning, acronymous algorithms.